-At King Cross Station you can find a corner where the famous platform has been recreated with a luggage trolley going through the wall.
-You can take pictures in it and then go through the Harry Potter souvenir shop while the guide tells you how this tourist spot was set up after the success of the movies and how J.K.
-Rowling used this station to set her books.
-Too bad you won't be able to catch the Hogwarts Express, unless...
+At King Cross station you can find a corner where the famous platform has been recreated with a luggage trolley going through the wall.
+You can take pictures on it and then go through the Harry Potter souvenir store while the guide tells you how this tourist spot was enabled after the success of the films and how J.K.
+Rowling used this station to set the scene for her books.
+The pity is that you won't be able to take the Hogwarts Express...

 Gringotts Bank and Australian Embassy

-The famous goblin bank that appears in several of the movies, is inspired by the Australian Embassy in London, maybe you had passed by there and hadn't noticed the striking resemblance, but to give you a clearer picture of it, your guide will show you pictures from the movies that prove that indeed the wizarding bank was inspired by this building.
+The famous wizard's bench that appears in several of the movies, is inspired by the Australian Embassy in London, perhaps you had passed by there and had not noticed the striking resemblance, but to give you a clearer picture of it, your guide will show you pictures from the movies that show that indeed the wizard's bench was inspired by this building.

-Not everything on this tour revolves around the locations of the films, you will also learn anecdotes about the actors and the significance of the saga, and Trafalgar Square will probably be the place that the guide will choose to tell you.
-It is precisely from there where thousands of fans lived the final of the saga in addition to other moments related to the release of the films.
+Not everything on this tour revolves around the locations of the films, you will also learn anecdotes about the actors and the significance of the saga and Trafalgar Square will probably be the place that the guide will choose to tell you.
+It is precisely from there where thousands of fans lived the end of the saga as well as other moments related to the release of the films.

-Organize your Harry Potter guided tour in London
+Organize your own tour of Harry Potter locations in London

-If you decide to take a guided tour of the Harry Potter universe in London, whether it is in a group or if you have chosen the private tour, you have to take into account some details:
+If you decide to take a guided tour of the Harry Potter universe in London, whether it's a group tour or a private tour, there are a few things to keep in mind:

-- As the tour is on foot, you will not be able to visit all the locations as London is a huge city and many of them are quite separated from each other.
+- As the tour is on foot, it is logical that you will not visit all the locations as London is a huge city and many of them are quite separated from each other.

 - The meeting point will always be in a central location that you can easily reach from your accommodation.
 If you have any questions you can ask your guide once you have booked your place or ask for a surcharge to be picked up from your hotel.

-- The tours have a duration of between two and three hours, so be prepared to walk.
-They depart almost every day of the week and the best time to do it will depend on the weather.
+- Tours last between two and three hours, so be prepared to walk.
+They depart almost every day of the week and the best time to go will depend on the weather.

-- You will have the chance to buy souvenirs of the saga at many of the tour stops as you will pass through specialized shops and the guide will leave you time to do so.
+- You will have the chance to buy Harry Potter souvenirs at many of the stops on the tour as you will pass Harry Potter stores in different parts of London and the guide will leave you time to do so.

-- If you have the London Pass, you will have included a tour where you will see locations from Harry Potter and many other movies that were filmed or inspired in London such as Mary Poppins, Sherlock Holmes, or James Bond.
-You have more information about the city tours in this article on London Pass.
+- If you have the London Pass, you will have included a tour where you will see locations from Harry Potter and many other movies that were filmed or inspired in London such as Mary Poppins, Sherlock Holmes or James Bond.
+You have more information about the city passes in this article about the London Pass.
+London Pass.

 - Take a look at the theater listings when you have decided on your trip to London.
-You may, with luck, be able to catch a performance of the Harry Potter and the Cursed Legacy play.
+If you are lucky, you may be able to see a performance of Harry Potter and the Cursed Legacy.

 Vicky's Traveller Tip

-Some of the Harry Potter locations scattered around London are a long distance from each other; pin them down on the map and you'll be able to better plan your visit.
+Some of the Harry Potter locations around London are quite a distance from each other; if you are doing the tour on your own, look them up on the map and you will be able to plan your visit better.

-If you are interested in a walking tour of Harry Potter's London, you will also be interested in
+If you are interested in a tour of Harry Potter's London, you will also be interested in

-If you enjoyed the Harry Potter walking tour experience, be sure to take the London tour in English during your visit to the UK capital.
-You may think that the Muggle world does not have as much charm as the magical one, but remember that London is also the city of Sherlock Holmes or Peter Pan and that, by itself, has many stories to offer you without resorting to fantasy.
+If you enjoyed the Harry Potter walking tour experience, be sure to take the London walking tour in English during your visit to the capital of the United Kingdom.
+You may think that the Muggle world is not as charming as the magical one, but remember that London is also the city of Sherlock Holmes or Peter Pan and that, on its own, it has many stories to offer you without resorting to fantasy.

-If it is not your first time in London and you decide to go out and see some of its surroundings, you don't need a long trip.
-Nowadays there are very well organized tours that allow you to discover both charming villages and majestic cities that are the pride of England.
-Here's an article about Best Day Trips from London so you can see my favorite options.
+If it's not your first time in London and you decide to go out and see the rest of the country, you don't need a long trip.
+Nowadays there are very well organized tours that allow you to discover both charming villages and majestic cities of England that you should not miss if you want to know a little more about life outside a big city like London.
+I leave you here an article about 6 Best Day Trips from London so you can see my favorite options.

 Frequently asked questions

-Yes, you will visit the Millenium Bridge, the Westminster Tube Station and King's Cross Station, along the real-life locations that inspired the sets of Diagon Alley, the Ministry of Magic or the Leaky Cauldron pub.
+Yes, you visit Millennium Bridge, Westminster tube station, King Cross station, and real-life locations that inspired the sets of Diagon Alley, the Ministry of Magic or the Leaky Cauldron pub.

-Can I take a picture at Platform 9¾?
+Can I take a picture of myself on platform 9 ¾?

-You can visit a scaled model of Hogwarts Castle at the Warner Bros.
-Studio, used for many of the aerial shots of the films.
+You can visit a scale model of Hogwarts Castle at the Warner Bros. studio, which was used for many of the aerial shots in the films.